-Diabetes is a life-long disease that becomes one of the most common chronic conditions worldwide.
-According to statistics, there were more than 30 million Americans with this disease in 2015, and the number is growing ever since.
+Diabetes is a life-long disease that has become one of the most common chronic conditions worldwide.
+According to statistics, there were more than 30 million Americans with this disease in 2015, and the number has been growing ever since.

 In fact, every year there are around 1.5 million new cases of type 1 diabetes.